zaphosting/docs/docs/gameserver-restartplaner.md

 ---
 id: gameserver-restartplaner
 title: 'Game server: Restartplaner - Perform server restarts automatically'
-description: Information on how to use the restart planner to have your ZAP-Hosting.com game server restarted automatically at predefined intervals
+description: "Information on how to use the restart planner to have your ZAP-Hosting.com game server restarted automatically at predefined intervals"
 sidebar_label: Restart planner
 services:
   - gameserver